 Halstead Complexity Measures

 The Halstead complexity measures were introduced in 1977.
 These measures include program vocabulary, program length, volume, difficulty, effort, and the estimated number of bugs in a module.
-The aim of the measures is to assess the computational complexity of a program.
+The aim of the measurement is to assess the computational complexity of a program.
 The more complex any code is, the harder it is to maintain and the lower its quality.

-Cyclomatic complexity is a code quality metric that measures the structural complexity of a program.
+Cyclomatic complexity is a metric that measures the structural complexity of a program.
 It does so by counting the number of linearly independent paths through a program’s source code.
 Methods with high cyclomatic complexity (greater than 10) are more likely to contain defects.

 Code Quality Metrics: The Business Impact